akidrizi/clerk-server/README.md

 # How to run

-From the root path of the project: build the Docker image:
+From the root path of the project; build the Docker image:

 ```bash
 docker-compose build